GiuB/fast-static-site/README.md

 ### The goal

-* Push in your production server only the html minified version of php your php files.
+* Push in your production server only the html minified version of your php files.
 * Push in your production server or CDN all statics and minified files.

 ### Warning